 As an advertisement analyst, you should be assertive about the choice of words in an advertisement.

 To write an outstanding advertisement analysis essay, you will need to know how to outline your essay.
-This will provide a framework within which you will layout the main points of your objective analysis.
+This will provide a framework within which you will lay out the main points of your objective analysis.

 Provide an objective account of the ad features or how it looks.
 This should be an observation; no explanation is needed at this point.